 Western Kenya has giant ground pangolins and tree pangolins.
 Travelers have seen pangolins in several places, including the Lake Naivasha area, Tsavo Conservation Area, and the Mara Triangle on the border with Tanzania.

 The Pangolin Project works to conserve pangolins through protection, research, education, and advocacy.
 Its research team is based at The Safari Collection’s Sala’s Camp in the Masai Mara.
-Visitors to Sala’s Camp can accompany the research team as it conducts field work.
+Visitors can accompany the research team as it conducts field work.
 This provides you with the rare opportunity to travel through the savanna on foot—and you might see a pangolin while you’re at it!

 Namibia has several pangolin conservation projects where you can get a chance to see these rare animals.

 Okonjima Nature Reserve is one of the better places to find pangolins in Namibia.
 It is home to the AfriCat Pangolin Research Program.
 The program observes wild Temminck’s ground pangolins to understand them.